Kometa-Team/Kometa/docs/pmm/install/guides/images.md

 Unless you have some compelling reason to use one of those, you shouldn't.
 You should stick with the official image.

-If you choose to use another image than the default, you should should be prepared for the possibility that published examples fail in various ways.
+If you choose to use another image than the default, you should be prepared for the possibility that published examples fail in various ways.